stevenlriv/homebase-platform/README.md

       - require lease type
       - lease details
       - current and past homebase
+    - remove tenant autofill from contact form
+    - Remove redirection to contact form on index.php for tenants

  11) Master Admin Panel
     - Ability to edit settings
     - Ability to manage and create users
     - Ability to enable new cities y countries
-    - Ability to permanently disable a listing
+    - Ability to permanently disable a listing (status -> archive)

  12) Platform Upgrade
     - Create a Cron algoryth that features the 5-10% most viewed listings every week that are vacant